 The best chicken coops are made with solid materials and include features such as ample space, insulation, and ventilation that keep your birds safe and healthy.
 Beyond functionality, there are plenty of attractive options that will also look appealing on your property.
 The following chicken coops are well made, look good, and offer the features that are sure to keep you and your hens happy.

-With room for six chickens, this coop is built to last with a powder coated, rust-resistant steel frame and reinforced thick wood panels.
+With room for six chickens, this coop is built to last with a powder-coated, rust-resistant steel frame and reinforced thick wood panels.
 At the entrance there is a sliding door with latches that have to be moved through two positions to open, making it safe from predators.
 The coop’s raised design keeps unwanted visitors at bay, while a solid wood ramp provides easy access from the chicken run into the coop.

-Extra access doors on both sides of the coop and a roof opening allow for easy interior cleaning, while a removable metal slide-out tray makes removing droppings a cinch.
+Extra access doors on both sides of the wooden chicken coop and a roof opening allow for easy interior cleaning, while a removable metal slide-out tray makes removing droppings a cinch.
 An asphalt roof reinforced with wood covers the coop as well as the spacious run, and can be held open by child-safety hinges to prevent accidents.
 The coop is easy to assemble with predrilled holes and pre-assembled panels.

 The main area of this coop can accommodate three or four chickens.
 An adjacent nesting box with a hinged roof has space for two more and also offers easy removal of eggs.
 Made with rain-resistant, solid fir wood, the coop has two doors in front and one with stairs making it easy for the chickens to go in and out.
 The doors can be closed and locked to keep predators out.
 The raised design also helps with safety.
 Airflow moves from gaps in the bottom slabs for ventilation.